-R321.4 If an entity seeking a second opinion from a professional accountant will not permit the professional accountant to communicate with the existing or predecessor accountant, the professional accountant shall decline the appointment, unless there are exceptional circumstances of which the professional accountant has full knowledge, and the professional accountant is satisfied regarding all relevant facts, by some other means.
+R321.4 If an entity seeking a second opinion from a professional accountant will not permit the professional accountant to communicate with the existing or predecessor accountant, practitioner or other service provider, the professional accountant shall decline the appointment, unless there are exceptional circumstances of which the professional accountant has full knowledge, and the professional accountant is satisfied regarding all relevant facts, by some other means.

-Providing the Existing or Predecessor Accountant with a Copy of the Second Opinion
+Providing the Existing or Predecessor Accountant, Practitioner or Other Service Provider with a Copy of thSecond Opinion

-- R321.5 SA A professional accountant shall, in terms of the engagement with the client, provide the existing or predecessor accountant with a copy of the second opinion, at the same time as it is given to the client. - 321.5 A1 SA The purpose of providing the existing or predecessor accountant with a copy of the second opinion is to ensure that the professional accountant and the existing or predecessor accountant have the same information.
+- R321.5 SA A professional accountant shall, in terms of the engagement with the client, provide the existing or predecessor accountant, practitioner or other service provider with a copy of the second opinion, at the same time as it is given to the client. - 321.5 A1 SA The purpose of providing the existing or predecessor accountant, practitioner or other service provider with a copy of the second opinion is to ensure that the professional accountant and the existing or predecessor accountant or practitioner have the same information.

-SECTION 325 OBJECTIVITY OF AN ENGAGEMENT QUALITY REVIEWER AND OTHER APPROPRIATE REVIEWERS
+OBJECTIVITY OF AN ENGAGEMENT QUALITY REVIEWER AND OTHER APPROPRIATE REVIEWERS

-- 325.1 Professional accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats. - 325.2 Appointing an engagement quality reviewer who has involvement in the work being reviewed or close relationships with those responsible for performing that work might create threats to compliance with the principle of objectivity. - 325.3 This section sets out specific application material relevant to applying the conceptual framework in relation to the objectivity of an engagement quality reviewer. - 325.4 An engagement quality reviewer is also an example of an appropriate reviewer as described in paragraph 300.8 A4.
-Therefore, the application material in this section might apply in circumstances where a professional accountant appoints an appropriate reviewer to review work performed as a safeguard to address identified threat
+- 325.1 Professional accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats.
+325.2 Appointing an engagement quality reviewer who has involvement in the work being reviewed or close relationships with those responsible for performing that work might create threats to compliance with the principle of objectivity.
+325.3 This section sets out specific application material relevant to applying the conceptual framework in relation to the objectivity of an engagement quality - reviewer. - An engagement quality reviewer is also an example of an appropriate reviewer as described in paragraph 300.8 A4.
+Therefore, the application material in this section might apply in circumstances where a professional accountant appoints an appropriate reviewer to review work performed as a safeguard to address identified threats.